tarantool/doc/doc/reference/reference_lua/socket.rst

 end with the teardown functions -- as an example at the end of this section will show.
 Throughout, there may be error-checking and waiting functions for synchronization.
-To prevent a fiber containing socket functions from "blocking" other fibers, the :ref:`implicit yield rules <atomic-implicit-yields>` will cause a yield so that other processes may take over, as is the norm for :ref:`cooperative multitasking <atomic-cooperative_multitasking>`.
+To prevent a fiber containing socket functions from "blocking" other fibers, the :ref:`implicit yield rules <app-implicit-yields>` will cause a yield so that other processes may take over, as is the norm for :ref:`cooperative multitasking <app-cooperative_multitasking>`.

 For all examples in this section the socket name will be sock and the function invocations will look like ``sock:function_name(...)``.